benbourner/benbourner.github.io/_posts/2024-01-09-first-deployed-model.md

 ## The Deployment

-The model is now live, presented with [Gradio](https://www.gradio.app/) and hosted on [Hugging Face](https://huggingface.co/), a leading platform for machine learning models.
+The model is now live, presented with [Gradio](https://www.gradio.app/) - a fast way to demo a machine learning model with a friendly web interface, and hosted on [Hugging Face](https://huggingface.co/) - a leading platform for machine learning models.
 This represents my first deployment of an AI model to production—a significant step for an AI enthusiast and developer.

 ## Try It Out Live!